singularityware/singularityware.github.io/pages/docs/contributing/contributing-code.md

 ```

 ### Step 2.
 Set up your config
-The github config file, located at `.git/config`, is the best way to keep track of many different forks of a repository.
+The GitHub config file, located at `.git/config`, is the best way to keep track of many different forks of a repository.
 I usually open it up right after cloning my fork to add the repository that I forked as a <a href="https://help.github.com/articles/adding-a-remote/" target="_blank">remote</a>, so I can easily get updated from it.
 Let's say my .git/config first looks like this, after I clone my own branch:

 ```bash